SAP HR Recruitment

 Create Unsolicited Application Groups

-In this step you create the required unsolicited application groups.
+In this step, you create the required unsolicited application groups.

 A candidate might either apply in response to an advertisement or file an unsolicited application without reference to an advertisement.
-Candidates who file unsolicited applications are assigned to an unsolicited application group during initial entry of basic data.
+Candidates who file unsolicited applications are assigned to an unsolicited application group during the initial entry of basic data.